nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app by double-clicking the jar file.
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_